 Disagreement of models – To examine whether new data contains a different pattern or concept than previous datasets, you can refit a new model using the most recent data.
 The new model should use the same algorithm and hyper-parameters as your previous model.
 This way, in the absence of concept drift, the new model should have the same or similar predictions to the one you have in production.
 If you see that predictions are not correlated between the models, that’s a good indication that the concepts have changed.

 Change in feature importance – When there has been a change in how a feature affects the model’s performance, it may have an excessive or negligible influence on the predictions.
-Similar to the previous technique, you can build a new model and test to see if the two models disagree.
+Similar to the previous technique, you can build a new model and test it to see if the two models disagree.
 Alternatively, instead of waiting on new predictions, you can examine the influence of each feature on the model, given its training set.
 This kind of feature attribution can be calculated using out-of-the-box algorithms like XGBoost or random forest.
 Or, you can use a technique like SHAP to get a clearer picture of your model’s feature importance.
 If you see a drastic change in feature attribution between the two models, that’s a good indication of concept drift.

 How to deal with concept drift